 National Museum of Ethnography, Ethnographic museum in Warsaw, Poland

-The National Museum of Ethnography occupies a neo-renaissance building and houses collections of traditional crafts, costumes, and everyday objects from Poland and regions around the world.
-The exhibitions present both European and non-European cultural items that document the lives of different ethnic groups and communities.
+The National Museum of Ethnography is a museum in Warsaw housed in a 19th-century building, with collections of traditional crafts, costumes, and everyday objects from Poland and other parts of the world.
+Its exhibitions cover both European and non-European objects that document the lives of different communities.

 The museum displays traditional crafts and clothing from different regions, reflecting the daily lives and practices of various communities.
 Visitors can observe how these objects were used in their original cultural contexts and understand their significance for the people who made and used them.